-So, swell’s up, you’ve got the board, the swimsuit or boardies (because let’s be honest, it’s the Sunshine Coast, who needs a wetsuit?) and you’re stocked up with sunscreen and wax.
-You’ve got EVERYTHING you need to hit the waves…except ANY kind of surfing ability.
+So, swell’s up, you’ve got the board, the swimsuit or boardies, and you’re stocked up with sunscreen and wax.
+You’ve got everything you need to hit the waves…except ANY kind of surfing ability.

 You need to pick up some surf skills stat—so where do you go?
 Well luckily, we’ve found the best places you can learn to surf on the Sunshine Coast.
 You’ll be upright and coasting along the waves in no time.